STAM Torah scrolls & Sefer Torah projects, tefillin, mezuzah scrolls and megillah scrolls from Israel

 3. Either learn how to correctly tie the knot and confirm it is right from someone who knows or leave it to an expert.

+On a related matter, be certain that the Yud of the knot of the arm retzuah rests against the side of the upper cube of the Bayit.
 It only has to touch even ever so slightly.
 It must touch while being worn and should also touch when resting in the bag.
-The Yud will generally touch and stay put when the knot is tied according to the Chassidic/Sephard, clockwise wrapping custom.
-However, the Yud of the knot tied according to the Ashkenaz, counter-clockwise wrapping custom will most likely require some sort of restraint.
-(See image 16.)
+The Yud will generally touch and stay put when the knot is tied according to nusach Sephard.
+However, the Yud of the knot tied according to nusach Ashkenaz will most likely require some sort of restraint.
 Make sure that when you purchase new tefillin or retzuot that it is touching and check it every once in a while.
-Often the protective, inner shel yad cover will need to be cut in order for the knot of the lefty to touch the side of the bayit.
-(See image 17.)

 Additionally, check the batim each month to make sure that they are completely black on all the outer surfaces other than the bottom.
 The paint on the edges and corners commonly wear and will need occasional maintenance.